Category Archives: Thriller

 Goodfellas (1990), Raging Bull (1980), and Taxi Driver (1976) immediately come to mind.
 Taxi Driver may be Scorsese’s darkest film of all.

-One great aspect of Taxi Driver is the insanely good performance by De Niro.
-Along with the later role of Jake LaMotta in Raging Bull, that and his role of Travis Bickle are my two favorite roles of his.
+One great aspect of Taxi Driver is the extremely good performance by De Niro.
+Along with Jake LaMotta’s later role in Raging Bull, Travis Bickle’s role is my second favorite of his.
 With Bickle, he is unpredictable, on edge, and angry, as De Niro infuses the character with those qualities in a seamless fashion.

-The gritty atmospheric approach that Scorsese provides when filming Taxi Driver is an enormous highlight of the film.
-Dingy, dark, and dangerous, the director creates ample scenes showing just how seedy New York City was in the 1970s.
+The gritty, atmospheric approach Scorsese takes in Taxi Driver is an enormous highlight of the film.
+Dingy, dark, and dangerous, the director creates numerous scenes that show just how seedy New York City was in the 1970s.

 The scene is fraught with cerebral tension and quite frightening.
 Later, when Travis shaves his head and brandishes a mohawk, his new look is downright terrifying.